Home 9 Asiatic Wildcat

 Physical Characteristics

-The Asiatic wildcat has light colored fur with spots on its upper body.
-It is smaller than the European wildcat with lighter fur.
+The Asiatic wildcat has light-colored fur with spots on its upper body.
+It is smaller than the European wildcat, which has lighter fur.

-The cat’s tail is long, thin and tapering with a black rings and a black tip.
+The cat’s tail is long, thin, and tapered with black rings and a tip.
 There are very few spots on the cat’s lower throat and neck.
-Asian wildcats also have a dark stripe from the corner of its eye to the base of its ear, and tufts of hear above its ears.
+Asian wildcats also have a dark stripe from the corner of their eye to the base of their ears and tufts of hair above their ears.
 The cat’s legs are longer than the legs of a domestic cat.

 Asiatic Wildcat FROM TO